openalea/hydroroot/README.rst

 Description
 -----------

-OpenAlea.HydroRoot is a hydraulic root architecture modelling and a root architecture system generator package.
+HydroRoot is a functional structural plant model dedicated to solute and water transport in roots.

 Content
 -------

+HydroRoot package contains:
+- a root architecture system generator
-The OpenAlea.HydroRoot package contains a root architecture simulation model coupled with an hydraulic solver or a solute-water transportsolver.
+- a water transport root architecture solver
+- a solute and water transport root architecture solver

 Example
 -------